V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkangu : people, population, community, crowd, mass, partisans, supporters, army

-– nkangua : arrangement
+– nkangua : agreement, settlement, understanding

 – nkani : person in charge of arresting a defendant, bailiff / violent man, barbarian / fearlessness